HenrikBengtsson/ucsf-vpn/README.md

 In August 2017, the UCSF VPN server was updated such that it no longer works with OpenConnect (< 7.08).
 Because of this, `uscf vpn` requires OpenConnect (>= 7.08).

 OpenConnect (>= 7.08) is available on for instance Ubuntu 18.01 LTS (Bionic Beaver), but not on older LTS version.
 For instance, Ubuntu 16.04 (Xenial Xerus) only provides OpenConnect 7.06, which [fails to connect with an error](https://github.com/HenrikBengtsson/ucsf-vpn/issues/4).
 [There is a confirmed way to force install this](https://github.com/HenrikBengtsson/ucsf-vpn/issues/4) on to Ubuntu 16.04 from the Ubuntu 17.04 (Zesty) distribution, but it is not clear whether such an installation leaves the system in a stable state or not.
-Moreover, due to library dependencies, it appears not possible to have OpenConnection 7.08 and Pulse Secure 5.3-3 installed at the same time.
+Moreover, due to library dependencies, it appears not possible to have OpenConnect 7.08 and Pulse Secure 5.3-3 installed at the same time.

 ## Pulse Secure Client